-Fermi Estimates for Goal-based Games
+Fermi Estimates for Goal-Based Sports

 June 14, 2026.
-A first-principles analysis of goal-scoring sports.
+A first-principles Fermi analysis of goal-scoring sports.

 Introduction